You can easily create Grafana dashboards with data from the Checkmk monitoring with the plugin CheckMK data source for Grafana.

 The entry for Checkmk can be found under the category Others:

 The configuration mask for the data source is quite simple.
-Enter the URL for your instance and an automation user here.
-Important – In a distributed setup with multiple instances, here you specify the URL for the master instance:
+Enter the URL for your site and an automation user here.
+Important – In a distributed setup with multiple sites, here you specify the URL for the central site:

-If you want to connect more than one Checkmk instance, from CheckMK you can optionally
+If you want to connect more than one Checkmk site, from CheckMK you can optionally

 add a unique name to each connection — otherwise simply leave the standard

 Checkmk as is.

 After you have saved the connection with the Save & Test button, it will be available as a data source in Grafana and you can configure your first graphs.

 3. Creating the first graph

 Dashboards are generated in Grafana using the ‘plus’ icon on the right side.
 With a click on Dashboard you can create something like this:

 Checkmk automatically merges metrics into a graph to quickly compare content-related metrics.
 You can display the metrics from such a ready-made graph directly in Grafana.
 In an existing – or just created – dashboard, create a new Panel.
 Here you first select Add Query: